crushdepth/go2serve/QUICKSTART.md

 Your server must be reachable on port 80 from the internet, with DNS pointing to it.

-Edit `docker-compose.yml` and uncomment the HTTPS port and Let's Encrypt command:
+Edit `docker-compose.yml` and uncomment the HTTPS port, Let's Encrypt volume, and command:

 ```yaml
 ports: